tytydraco/yessleep/out/Dark_Infernal_Park.md

 "Well...
 Where do I start?
 You're here, right?
 It's because you're dead friend, that's right, weeeeeen dead!
 Hahaha."

-"Wait to?".
+"Wait what?".
 I asked, very confused.
 "No no no no, this must be a mistake, I must be dreaming or something, of course I'm not dead!
 I-" And before finishing my sentence, I felt a very strong blow on my arm.

 "Take it easy".
 Leo said, annoyed.